 Year 9 – Term 1: Five day ‘Choose your Challenge’ Journeys build a bridge between our Year 8 Grampians trip and the Great South West Journey in Term 4 and to help new students learn the BGS Way in Outdoor Education.
 Boys choose between three modes of travel, Hike/Cycle/Canoe and are fully responsible for their catering.
 This program is designed to fulfil the requirements for Bronze Duke of Edinburgh Award Practice Adventurous Journey and is fully self-catered by the boys (15 meals).

 Term 4: The ‘Great South West Journey’ (GSWJ) is a very challenging 12-day journey based program traveling across land and water through three iconic landscapes.
 The expedition includes mountain bike journeying, canoe journeying and bushwalking through the Glenelg River National Park and Discovery Bay Coastal Park area.
 This program can fulfil the requirments for Bronze Duke of Edinburgh Assessment Adventurous Journey with a little extra effort from the boys.
 Self-catering continues to be increased to 6 days (18 meals)

-Watch this short video from the 2016 trip.
+Watch this short video from a past journey.

-More information on the Year 9 B2M program page
+More information on the Year 9 Capstone program page

 Year 10 – World Class Journeys

 Boys are offered a choice of national and international journeys designed to showcase their competence in outdoor living through the best adventure activities in some of the worlds most sought after locations.